Shyamgopal Karthik

 Vision-by-Language for Training-Free Compositional Image Retrieval

-Shyamgopal Karthik*, Karsten Roth*, Massimiliano Mancini, and Zeynep Akata
+Shyamgopal Karthik*, Karsten Roth*, Massimiliano Mancini, Zeynep Akata

 ICLR 2024, Vienna, Austria.